glennjammin/habitat/README.md

 habitat
 =======

-The smart thermistat creates a comfortable habitat
+The smart thermistat that creates a comfortable habitat